Environmental Conservation, Education, and Regenerative Community Projects

 What are we doing about it?

-As a group of concerned mothers and professionals, we've created the Community Nature Foundation, a 501(c)3 nonprofit with a mission to protect urban forests from the threat of development.
-We collaborate with outdoor education programs to provide equal access to nature-based learning opportunities and family-friendly events for the community.
+As a group of concerned mothers and professionals, we've formed the Community Nature Foundation with a mission to protect urban forests from the threat of development.
+We collaborate with outdoor education programs to provide equal access to nature-based learning opportunities and organize community building events and restoration projects.

-We are learning to take better care of ourselves, our communities, and this one precious planet.
+We are learning to take better care of our communities and this one precious planet.

 Our first conservation and education project!